JaredReisinger/jaredreisinger.com/content/resume/index.md

 Managed the nascent web-services Platform & Infrastructure team, responsible for maintaining and improving the CI/CD pipeline and promoting engineering “best practices”.
 We also migrated the entire organization into containerization, further improving CI/CD latency and reducing infrastructure costs.

 Built and maintained a tool (with one other engineer) to monitor security and permissions of HBO Code Labs’ myriad external SaaS tools and code repositories.
-Organization-wide policies became automatable and enforcable using this tool.
+Organization-wide policies became automatable and enforceable using this tool.

 _**Side Projects:** These projects were undertaken on my own initiative, based on needs that I saw during day-to-day work._